Table of Contents

-Your automatic action must inherit of the class Kanboard\Action\Base
+Your automatic action must inherit from the class Kanboard\Action\Base

 .

-Several abstract methods must be implemented by yourself:
+Several abstract methods must be implemented by you:

 Method | Description |